University of Florida word mark

 What about proposals that are submitted through the UF Foundation?

 All proposals submitted for sponsored activities should go through the UF approval chain, including the Division of Sponsored Programs for approval prior to submission.
-If the Sponsor requires the recipient be a 501c3 organization, you should still route the proposal through DSP for review—with instructions that it requires a 501c3 recipient—and UF will allow UFF to submit on its behalf.
+If the Sponsor requires the recipient be a 501c3 organization, you should still route the proposal through DSP for review—with instructions that it requires a 501c3 recipient—and UF will work with UFF to submit on its behalf.

 How does UFIRST show a faculty’s home department and salary if they have multiple job records in the myUFL HR system?